loganmc10/openshift-edge-installer/README.md

 ## Overview
 The purpose of this project is to ease the setup of a provisioning cluster, as well as ease the process of installing an edge cluster.

+Standard Install:
-After the installation of an edge cluster is complete, the edge cluster does not depend on the provisioning cluster for anything.
+* After the installation of an edge cluster is complete, the edge cluster does not depend on the provisioning cluster for anything.
 The provisioning cluster is simply an installer.

-The namespace that was used to install the edge cluster can be safely deleted from the provisioning cluster.
+Hypershift Install:
+* The provisioning cluster hosts the control plane for the edge cluster.
+The edge cluster has no control plane nodes.
 ## Prerequisites
 * Provisioning Cluster:
   * Pre-existing OpenShift cluster (SNO, compact, or standard).